Convincing Someone to Go to Rehab

 Here are some areas worth exploring so you can further your knowledge of what you are dealing with.

-• Substances being used: Is your loved one abusing alcohol, prescription medications, illicit drugs, or a combination of these substances (polysubstance abuse)?
+- Substances being used: Is your loved one abusing alcohol, prescription medications, illicit drugs, or a combination of these substances (polysubstance abuse)?
 Different drugs affect the body and mind in different ways.
 Some substances may cause your loved one to become withdrawn and paranoid, while others may induce aggression and anger.
-Knowing what you are dealing with will also help you determine the best course of treatment
+Knowing what you are dealing with will also help you determine the best way to seek treatment

-• Causes and mechanisms of addiction: NIDA (the National Institute on Drug Abuse) is a robust resource highlighting what addiction is and how it happens.
-NIDA also outlines what forms of intervention are most effective and why treatment is necessary for those with alcohol use disorder or substance use disorder (the clinical descriptors for alcoholism and drug addiction).
+- Causes and mechanisms of addiction: NIDA (the National Institute on Drug Abuse) is a robust resource highlighting what addiction is and how it happens.
+NIDA also outlines what forms of intervention are most effective and why it’s necessary to seek treatment for those with alcohol use disorder or substance use disorder (the clinical descriptors for alcoholism and drug addiction).

-• Changes to the brain caused by addiction: Sustained alcohol abuse or drug abuse leads to functional and structural brain changes.
+- Changes to the brain caused by addiction: Sustained drug or alcohol abuse leads to functional and structural brain changes.
 Once you grasp this, it should be easier to understand some of the behaviors exhibited by your loved one.

-• Therapies for addiction treatment: Most addictions are treated in a similar way, using a combination of MAT (medication-assisted treatment), psychotherapy like CBT or DBT, and counseling.
+- Therapies for addiction treatment: Most addictions are treated in a similar way, using a combination of MAT (medication-assisted treatment), psychotherapy like CBT or DBT, family therapy sessions, and counseling.
 Find out how your loved one will be treated so you can reassure them by speaking from a position of knowledge.

-2) Don’t delay acting and don’t wait for your loved one to hit rock bottom
+2) Don’t wait for your loved one to hit rock bottom with drug or alcohol abuse

-One of the most enduring myths about addiction is that someone needs to hit rock bottom before seeking the treatment they need.
-With drug overdose or alcohol poisoning as the possible outcome of rock bottom, it is inadvisable to wait for some arbitrary low-point before taking action.
+One of the most enduring myths about addiction is that someone needs to hit rock bottom before they seek formal treatment first.
+With drug overdose or alcohol poisoning as the possible outcome of rock bottom, it is inadvisable to wait for some arbitrary low point before taking action.

 Rather than sitting by while your loved one’s life implodes, do something about it as soon as you are aware of a problem.
-The longer your loved one continues abusing substances, the greater the risk of long-term adverse effects.
+The longer your loved one continues substance abuse, the greater the risk of long-term adverse effects.

 3) Plan an intervention with professional help if required

-Once you have established that your loved one would benefit from addiction treatment, you need to plan some type of intervention.
+Once you have established that your loved one would benefit from treatment, you need to plan some type of intervention and inpatient care.

 In some cases, you may feel you can approach your loved one alone, convincing them of the need for treatment.
 More often, though, you are likely to want some assistance.